6 Critical Things Small Businesses Need to About Workers Comp Insurance

 Some employers choose not to purchase workers compensation insurance, preferring to take on the risk of a workplace injury or illness themselves.
 Most states allow this, provided that the company can show that it has the financial ability to pay any claims that may arise.
 A California company, for example, needs to show that it has a net worth of over $5 million and net profits over $500,000 each year for the past five years in order to apply to self-insure.

 You can buy workers comp and liability insurance at the same time.

-Hiscox offers workers compensation insurance with general liability insurance or professional liability coverage to further protect your business.
-You’ll save time and money by getting all your coverage from Hiscox.
+Hiscox has teamed with Coverhound to help meet your workers compensation insurance needs.
+You can pair workers compensation insurance with general liability insurance or professional liability coverage to further protect your business.

 You’re required to have workers compensation insurance, but you don’t need to pay too much for it.